rogerallen/rogerallen.github.com/_posts/2026-04-13-tweegeemee-update.md

 A few months ago, X [announced the Launch of X API Pay-Per-Use Pricing](https://devcommunity.x.com/t/announcing-the-launch-of-x-api-pay-per-use-pricing/256476).
 I wasn't paying attention, and this escaped my notice.
 At the end of March, I noticed that images stopped posting to [x.com/tweegeemee](https://x.com/tweegeemee).
 Investigating my logs showed `HTTPException: 402 Payment Required.
 Your enrolled account [redacted] does not have any credits to fulfill this request.`  I have no intention of paying to post, so [this is the final image on X](https://x.com/tweegeemee/status/2035323410923016699).

 Tweegeemee started out on Twitter before it became X, so this is good bye after almost 11 years.
 I really lament the loss of Twitter as a friendly place to hang out with other like-minded programmers.
 I've not found another spot like it and that makes me a bit melancholy.
-People have scattered to thier favorite corners and the single gathering spot like Twitter will not be seen again.
+People have scattered to their favorite corners and the single gathering spot like Twitter will not be seen again.

 # Hello, other networks